mudasobwa/mudasobwa.github.io/_posts/2018-01-12-parse-cumbersome-data.md

 Hey, it was simple! `@decimal_precision` is a parameter that is small in developement environment and set to `12` in production.
-12 gives 48 different implementation only for the single blahtitude and it takes some noticable time to compile, while the runtime execution is blazingly fast.
+12 gives 48 different implementations only for the single blahtitude and it takes some noticable time to compile, while the runtime execution is blazingly fast.

 The result would be nearly the same as we had copy-pasted